Negar M. Khorasani Biography

 Negar showed talent in drawing and writing from a very early age.
 She wrote her first short stories at the tender age of 12 and shortly thereafter began writing poems.
 She joined a well-known institute called Roudaki Hall to take drawing lessons and began attending poetry classes.

-After graduation from school Negar enrolled in Computer Software Engineering program at Azad University of Kashan located in the city of Kashan, her favorite poet, Sohrab Sepehri's home town.
+After graduation from high school Negar enrolled in Computer Software Engineering program at Azad University of Kashan located in the city of Kashan, her favorite poet, Sohrab Sepehri's home town.
 During the university years love for the Persian literature motivated her to join the group of young poets at the university and the city of Kashan.
 At that time Negar took both reciting and writing poetry more seriously and received considerable recognition along with many fine letters acknowledging her ability to recite poetry.

 At the biennial of her bachelor program Negar moved to Tehran and graduated from Azad University of Tehran with a degree in engineering.
 After graduation she chose the creative path of graphic/web/multimedia design as her profession.